kat-er-ina/gemss/README.md

 uv sync
 ```

-### 3. Register the Jupyter kernel
+### 3. Register the Jupyter kernel (optional)

+**Note:** This step is only required if you plan to use Jupyter notebooks.
+The marimo app doesn't need kernel registration.

-To run notebooks with the correct Python environment, register the kernel:
+To run Jupyter notebooks with the correct Python environment, register the kernel:

 ```bash
 uv run python -m ipykernel install --user --name=gemss --display-name="Python (gemss)"